AsaiYusuke/jsonpath/README.md

 ## Benchmarks

 I benchmarked two JSONPaths using several libraries for the Go language.
-What is being measured is the cost per job for a job that loops a lot after all the prep work is done.
+What is being measured is the cost per job for a job that loops a lot after all the prep work done.

-There was a difference in execution performance between the libraries, but if the number of queries using JSONPaths is little, I don't think there will be a big difference between any of them.
+There was a performance differences.
+But if the number of queries is little, there will not be a big difference between any of them.

-Also, the combination of the JSON and JSONPath syntax input to the library will yield drastically different results, so this benchmark is for informational purposes only and should be re-measured at every opportunity.
+Also, the results will vary depending on the data entered.
+So this benchmark is for information only and should be re-measured at every time.

 - [BenchmarkAsaiYusukeJSONPath](https://github.com/AsaiYusuke/jsonpath)
 - [BenchmarkOhler55Ojg](https://github.com/ohler55/ojg/jp)